Aiven-Open/klaw-docs/docs/docs/HowTo/clusterconnectivity/aiven-karapace-cluster-ssl-protocol.md

 # Connect to Karapace schema registry with SSL protocol

 This section provides information on how to connect a Karapace schema registry using the SSL protocol.
-Klaw connects to Schema Registry over the REST protocol.
+Klaw connects to the Schema Registry over the REST protocol.

 ## Prerequisite